The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Why the Ring, why now?

-The Earth is alive.
-Its crust is a cracked shell, always shifting, always humming.
+The Earth is alive, it always had been.
+Its crust is a cracked shell, always shifting, always moving around trying to get itself comfortable.

 And the Ring of Fire is where that shell is thinnest, hottest, and most vengeful.